ArchipelagoMW/Archipelago/docs/api.md

 included.
 It will be instantiated for each player that rolls a seed for that game.

+### WebWorld Class

+A `WebWorld` class contains specific attributes and methods that can be modified for your world specifically on the webhost.
+At the moment this comprises of `settings_page` which can be changed to a link instead of an AP generated settings page; such is the case for Final Fantasy.

 ### MultiWorld Object

 The `MultiWorld` object references the whole multiworld (all items and locations